inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 #### Rank Proofs

-Similar to the range proof approach, proofs could output the rank order of each miner rather than their actual weight vector, again this would provide sufficient information to the miner in terms of how they fare in terms of position in the incentive curve without exposing critical weight vectors.
+Similar to range proofs, rank proofs output each miner's ordinal position rather than their weight vector.
+This provides miners with their relative performance ranking while concealing the actual weight values that could enable weight copying.
+Validators prove they have correctly ranked miners according to their incentive mechanism without revealing the underlying weights used to determine those rankings.

 #### Partial revelation